Keystone Shipping Company: Key Lakes

-Key Lakes of Duluth, Minnesota is a subsidiary of Keystone Shipping Company operating on the Great Lakes with 20 ships.
+Key Lakes, Inc. of Duluth, Minnesota is a subsidiary of Keystone Shipping Company operating on the Great Lakes with 20 ships.
 Key Lakes operated tankers, dry bulk ships, tugboats, tank barges, and roll-on/roll-off ships.

 Alaska Tanker Company

-Keystone Shipping Company entered into a partnership with in the Alaska Tanker Company.
-Alaska Tanker Company founded in 1999.

-The other partners were: OSG America Operating Company of Tampa, Florida and BP Oil Shipping Company.
-Overseas Shipholding Group, Inc. (NYSE: OSG), purchased all the shares of Alaska Tanker Company on March 12, 2020, and now is a subsidiary of Overseas Shipholding Group, Inc. of Tampa.
-Alaska Tanker Company transport of Alaskan crude oil with four 190,000 tons tankers.
-Alaska Tanker Company headquarters is in Beaverton, Oregon.
+The Alaska Tanker Company was founded in 1999 by Keystone Shipping Company, OSG America Operating Company, and BP Oil Shipping Company.
+Overseas Shipholding Group, Inc. (NYSE: OSG) purchased all the shares of Alaska Tanker Company on March 12, 2020, and it is now a subsidiary of Overseas Shipholding Group, Inc. of Tampa.
+Alaska Tanker Company transports Alaskan crude oil with four 190,000-ton tankers.
+The company is headquartered in Beaverton, Oregon.